Boarding schools: what is flexible boarding and what are the benefits?

 There are now a number of options available to suit a diverse range of family needs.
 These include weekly boarding, with pupils going home for weekends and three-night boarding, which allows pupils to participate in extracurricular activities, avoids hefty daily commutes and allows even more time at home.

-At Royal Hospital School, students can opt for full boarding, weekly boarding, which includes Saturday mornings for sports, three-night boarding or ad hoc boarding.
+At Royal Hospital School, pupils can opt for full boarding, weekly boarding, which includes Saturday mornings for sports, three-night boarding or ad hoc boarding.
 Sophie explains: “For busy working families, fitting in the school run, after-school clubs and Saturday sporting events can be quite a challenge, so we’ve introduced these flexible options.
-Those commuting from London can even make the most of weekly boarding with train travel included.”
+Those commuting from London, Colchester, Chelmsford and South Essex can even make the most of weekly boarding with train travel included.”

 What is life like for a boarding school student?